Integrate the Firewall into Your Management Network

 the dedicated management port (MGT) or you configured a data port

 as your management interface.
-When integrating the firewall into
+When integrating your firewall into your

-you are securing administrative access to your firewalls and other
+ensure that you are securing administrative access to your firewalls

 The following topics describe how to perform the initial configuration